 To lose or not to lose—weight is a popular topic these days.
 Either you want to gain some pounds, or lose them.
-Below are 5 foods that will help you get a slim body; the knowledge is yours to either eat them, or avoid them.
+Below are 5 foods that will help you get a slim body; the knowledge is yours to either eat them or avoid them.

 Watermelon works as a diuretic (tending to increase the excretion of urine); its sodium content is low, and it is free of fat.
 Most obese people have accumulated too much water and by eating watermelon, you can easily observe the effect of discharging more water (urine).
-In wintertime when there are no watermelons, you can use dried melon skin—approx. 30 grams per cup with water to obtain gradual weight loss.
+In the wintertime when there are no watermelons, you can use dried melon skin—approximately 30 grams per cup with water to obtain gradual weight loss.

 Another slimming effect can be observed by eating cucumbers.
 Medical experiments have shown that cucumbers inhibit the formation of carbohydrates into fatty alcohol and acidic substances.
 They also promote the excretion of intestinal cholesterol.